Tracking Mine Safety Performance Trends to Assess the Risk for a Fatality

 The authors previously had developed a methodology that combines injury and citation measures into an overall mine safety performance evaluation tool, called the Safe Performance Index (SPI).
 It can be easily adopted by mine operators to monitor trends in their injury and citation experiences as a risk assessment method.
 In this paper, six normalized safety measures and the SPI are used to evaluate the risk that existed at mines in the two years preceding the occurrence of a fatality.
 The percentage of mines is given for which the risk was high or where trends of some of the safety measures indicated moderate risk.
 In 50% of the mines, this mine safety performance tracking method could have been helpful to the companies, state agency, or MSHA in recognizing and addressing emerging problems with actions that may have been able to prevent high-risk conditions, the fatality, and/or other serious injuries.
 The approach would have given scrutiny to the risk for mines that encompassed 74% of the fatalities during 2007-2010.
 Copyright © 2012 by SME.

-H. Kinilakodi and R. L. Grayson, "Tracking Mine Safety Performance Trends to Assess the Risk for a Fatality," 2012 SME Annual Meeting and Exhibit 2012, SME 2012, Meeting Preprints, Society for Mining, Metallurgy & Exploration Inc. (SME), Jan 2012.
+H. Kinilakodi and R. L. Grayson, "Tracking Mine Safety Performance Trends to Assess the Risk for a Fatality," Proceedings of the 2012 SME Annual Meeting and Exhibit (2012, Seattle, WA), Society for Mining, Metallurgy & Exploration Inc. (SME), Feb 2012.

 Article - Conference proceedings

 © 2012 Society for Mining, Metallurgy & Exploration Inc. (SME), All rights reserved.